-The ATA Sporter is a competitively priced gun with lots of options which will suit a lot of different people – especially if you’re on a budget
+The ATA Sporter is a competitively priced gun with lots of options which will suit a lot of different people – especially if you’re on a budget, says Shane Robinson

 Imported by Sportsman Gun Centre, these Turkish guns are hitting the market hard.
 With a lot of options and a great price point, it makes them hard not to miss.
-The Black Action Sporter starts at an impressive £599, with the “Elegant” sideplate version topping out at £799.
-I was sent three versions to look at, but to be fair to Dan Kingdom at Sportsman Gun Centre, he had wanted to send me five!
-But I wasn’t allowed to look at any more camouflage guns for fear I might try and buy one!
+The Black Action Sporter starts at an impressive £599 (price when reviewed in 2018), with the “Elegant” sideplate version topping out at £799 (price when reviewed in 2018).

 Turkish-based ATA Arms is one of that country’s premier arms manufacturers.
 Specialising in shotgun making, the company has recently branched out into other areas of firearms manufacture, including rifles and air rifles, which adds diversity to what is already a dynamic portfolio.

 The company prides itself on producing quality products at an affordable price.
 As I said when I reviewed the Venza semi-automatic, if there were no visual markings on the gun I would have sworn it was a Beretta.
 The same goes for the the Sporter models.
 Apart from the fore-end being deeper in the middle, at a glance it looks just like a Beretta Silver Pigeon and that is no bad thing.

 I was pretty impressed by the gun from the off.
 It would have been nice if it came in a maker’s case, but at around £600 you would be lucky to find a gun that does.
 Although I’m told the Deluxe model does come with a case.